-Effective July 1, 2015, tax reforms defined in HB 2136 change the existing marijuana excise tax structure.
-A 37 percent marijuana excise tax must now be collected exclusively at the retail level.
+Effective July 1, 2015, tax reforms defined in HB 2136 change the existing cannabis excise tax structure.
+A 37 percent cannabis excise tax must now be collected exclusively at the retail level.
 In addition, B&O taxes on the production and local retail sales taxes apply.

 Marijuana tax rates are too high, can you lower them?